mvcisback/SSLVC/report/report.md

 elevation angles.

 In general, for recreating sptial audio for $n$ people, we need at least
 $n-1$ training databases.
-As discussed in section 2.1 we assumed that we only have up to 2 users in a video frame.
+Recall in section 2.1 we assumed that we only have up to 2 users in a video frame.
 Therefore, if we have the training dataset for one of the users, we can classify one in the databse with a lable and define a threshold for the other user; so we